OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 1.  **Item price**: The item price is made up of a license fee (for the license you choose for the item), and if relevant the item support fee (for supported items).
 2.  **Buyer fee**: This is the fee for the buyer services you get from Envato.
-3.  **Handling fee**: In some transactions on Envato Market the total price may include a handling fee.
+3.  **Handling fee**: In some transactions on Envato Market the total checkout price may include a handling fee.
 4.  **Taxes**: Some transactions on Envato Market may be subject to tax that may be added to the price.
 See **section 23** for details about taxes on Envato Market.

 The **list price** is made up of the item price and buyer fee, and is the price you see on an item page.
 Transacting as a buyer: